King's Field (1994 video game): Development and release

 King's Field was the first video game title developed by FromSoftware, which was founded in the 1980s to develop productivity software.
 The company decided to branch out into video game development because they would sometimes work on PC games during downtime between projects.
 They decided to make a dungeon crawling game after playing Wizardry.
 FromSoftware initially attempted an action game for personal computers (PC)—featuring 3D CGI graphics and robots navigating an underground labyrinth—but stopped development as no PC at the time could handle the project.
 Following the public announcement by Sony of the PlayStation home console, FromSoftware successfully pitched the project after redesigning it to focus on first-person exploration.
 The game was later called the brainchild of company founder Naotoshi Zin, who was considered a key creative figure in the series.

 The game's development lasted less than six months, with a team of around ten people working on the game.
 The 3D dungeon environments were built using a development tool later dubbed "Sword of Moonlight" which was released for Japanese PCs in 2000 and included a version of King's Field.
 The game's title was taken directly from the name of a golf course one of the developer's directors saw while visiting England.
+Initially the game was revealed under the title Crystal Dragon.

 King's Field was released by FromSoftware on December 16, 1994; this was thirteen days after the PlayStation console's Japanese release.
 It was later re-released as part of the PS One Books budget line on November 15, 2001.
 The game was then re-released on the Japanese PlayStation Store on July 26, 2007.
 The game has never been released outside Japan, though an English fan translation was released in 2006.
 The King's Field fan website "Sword of Moonlight" also hosts the translation.

+A mobile phone version, King's Field Mobile, was released in 2004 exclusively in Japan for the Yahoo!
+Keitai, i-mode, and EZweb services.
+It features different map layouts, quicksaving, and an automap function.
+An enhanced version, King's Field EX, was released the same year exclusively for the Yahoo!
+Keitai phones.
+It has enhanced dungeons and new monsters, weapons, and armour.
+Both games were preserved and translated to English in 2025.